 - Start with a waterproof rugged case.
 I have this guy which I've taken snorkeling without leaks; the lanyard makes it difficult to drop your phone. - Get a DC adapter and a cord that will work onboard.
-If you chose white or black it's really easy for somebody else to accidentally think it's theirs. - Get a backup charging pack or two. - If you're paranoid get a portable solar panel.
-This was immensely useful when I used to adventure on boats without batteries.
+If you chose white or black it's really easy for somebody else to accidentally think it's theirs. - Get a backup charging pack or two. - If you're paranoid get a portable solar panel; this was very useful back when I adventured on boats without batteries.